Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![can view detail](/documentation/testing/view_detail.png)

 Check that clicking the back to posts button takes the user back to the posts page - yes

+Check to make sure not logged in user cannot access the detail view if they are not logged in. they are redirected to login page - yes

 #6 view comments